Click on one of the links below to read Marc's answer:

 I think my lawyers are extraordinary.

-Tom, like Wes, is "Board Certified, Civil Appellate Law — Texas Board of Legal Specialization."
+Tom is "Board Certified, Civil Appellate Law — Texas Board of Legal Specialization."
 He and I worked together for one of the greats of injury law.
 Since the day I met him, nobody has been better at challenging me on my opinions and strategies than Tom is.

 Very, very few firms have appellate attorneys on their team.
 Instead, they retain one on a case-by-case basis only when a case is being appealed.
 Those firms consider the idea of employing an appellate attorney full-time as "a luxury."
 But, the way we see it, it is far better to get the law correct from the beginning so that there is never an appeal to mess with.
-Having Wes and Tom for that is wonderful.

 Our headquarters is in Dallas, and we represent clients from all over the Dallas & Fort Worth area, of course.
 But we're not just a local firm.
 Because we represent only those with such important cases, we go to where the case requires—no matter where that is.